wp-sms/wp-sms/readme.txt

 == Changelog ==
 = 4.0.3 =
-* Added pro pack options to the plugin.
+* Added pro pack options to the plugin

 = 4.0.2 =
 * PHP 7.1 compatibility